 AHAC Recommendation: No changes recommended by the Committee.
-The modification of street requirements do not need to be addressed by the City this upcoming year.
+Modification of Street Requirements do not need to be addressed by the City this upcoming year.
+Schedule for Implementation: N/A

 PARKING AND SETBACK REQUIREMENTS

 (f) The reduction of parking and setback requirements for affordable housing.